-Fill in the electronic application protocol and online Learning Agreement / Traineeship Agreement.
-Prospective students choose courses online, directly from our information system.
-It is vital to include correct contact information (address, phone number, email – please avoid Hotmail/Yahoo), especially if you will require a visa to travel to the Czech Republic.
+Before the application deadline, students must fill in the online application, including Learning Agreement / Traineeship Agreement.
+Please include precise contact information (postal address, phone number, email – please avoid Hotmail/Yahoo), it is especially crucial when you require a visa for your stay in the Czech Republic.

-Both documents must be printed out, signed and their scanned version sent by e-mail no later than on 31 May (winter semester or academic year) / 15 November (summer semester).
+The application protocol and LA/TA must be confirmed by your home university, and their electronic version sent by e-mail no later than 31 May (winter semester or academic year) / 15 November (summer semester).

-Besides the application protocol and Learning/Traineeship agreement, the following documents are submitted by e-mail:
+Besides the application protocol and LA/TA, the following documents are submitted by e-mail:

-- Photo for your student ID (in the format: SURNAME_Name.JPG)
+- Your photo for your student ID (in the format: SURNAME_Name.JPG)

-- Medical certificate for work in the chemical laboratory as a proof that the student is able to work in the lab (they do not suffer from allergies, asthma, epilepsy etc.).
+- Medical certificate of fitness for work in a laboratory (a proof that they do not suffer from allergies, asthma, epilepsy etc.).

 After the faculty receives all the necessary documents, the student/trainee will receive by e-mail, no later than on 30 June / 15 December: